longvv/unscramble_game/docs-site/docs/developer-guide.md

 ## Conclusion

-This developer guide provides a comprehensive overview of the Word Scramble Game architecture and how to extend it.
+This developer guide provides a comprehensive overview of the English 4 Kids architecture and how to extend it.
 By following the patterns and practices outlined here, you can add new features and functionality while maintaining the game's modular structure and code quality.

 For more detailed information about specific modules, refer to the module documentation in the "Modules" section.